 Even if your IP addresses are different, Google will probe further to check on your subnets.

-Just so we’re clear, having the same IP addresses and subnets isn’t “bad” per say.
+Just so we’re clear, having the same IP addresses and subnets aren’t “bad” per say.
 It just means that Google won’t rank you as highly as a site with a variety of IP addresses and subnets.
 So again, it’s a metric worth your attention.

 2. Affected Metrics